 UK has one of the highest fuel prices in EuropeThe UK is one of the most expensive countries for diesel fuel sales in Europe.
-As of February 2022, diesel fuel costs averaged at 1.32 British pounds per liter.
-Taxes and duties in the UK account for 80 pence per liter, notably more than in any other European country, with the pre-tax price at merely 52 pence per liter.
-Diesel prices saw a net increase between early 2015 and early 2020, with a peak of 136.7 pence per liter in February 2022 – a high largely due to the developing Russia-Ukraine war.
+As of February 2022, diesel fuel costs averaged around 1.51 British pounds per liter.
+Taxes and duties in the UK account for 83 pence per liter, more than in any other European country, with the pre-tax price at 68 pence per liter.
+The average UK diesel price saw a net increase in the last five years, reaching 151.6 British pence per liter in February 2022 – a high largely due to the developing Russia-Ukraine war.